On this page you will find information focusing on future and incoming freshman and their parents. Scroll down for the following.

 Can my player buy his own pads and helmet?

 Yes.
-If you would like to donate a helmet and/or shoulder pads, you can find the instructions on Registermyathlete.com under electronic documents or follow up with the Team Parent.
+If you would like to donate a helmet and/or shoulder pads, you can find the form and more details by Clicking Here.

 When will I know what my player's jersey number is?

-The short answer is around two weeks before the first game and no guarantees about number requests will be made.
+The short answer is around two weeks before the first game.
+With no guarantees made in regards to number requests.

 If possible, do not buy any gear with your child's number on it until after numbers are official, or leave the number field blank when ordering.
-Also be aware that when moving up to JV or Varsity, their numbers can change again depending on the players above them.
+Or simply understand their number is likely to change.

 Dress for Success: Pregame Dress Code